 Geography can also be a part associated with the brand, so they get picked and chosen.
 Amazon, as an exotic and biggest river in the world.
 Patagonia, which is also a mountain range in South America, relates to climbers and surfers.
 New York Life is an insurance brand tied to the state that birthed it.
 Nokia refers to a paper mill near the Nokianvirta River in Finland, and Cisco takes its name from San Francisco, California.

 Roman and Greek legends are symbols of power and majesty, so they are naturally attractive as brand names.
 Nike, the goddess of victory, Milo was derived from Greek character Milos who was known for his strength and ASUS from the mythical winged horse Pegasus.
 Apollo gave Pandora the gift of music.

 There are plenty of brands that are named after people.
 A&M Records (Herb Alpert and Jerry Moss), Adidas (Adi Dassler), Martha Stewart, Ralph Lauren, Dell (Michael Dell), Harley-Davidson (William Harley and Arthur Davidson), Honda (Soichiro Honda), and Miele (Carl Miele) are some of the notable examples.

 Law firms and consulting agencies have often been using the names of partners to compose the brand name.
 SGV (SyCip Gorres Velayo & Co.), Chan Robles & Associates, Nicolas & De Vega are some examples of companies in the Philippines made up of multiple names.
 If you want international names to join this list, you got Bang & Olufsen, Abercrombie & Fitch, Briggs & Stratton, and Procter & Gamble.

 These are brands that readily convey the products or services they offer.
 Unlike brands such as Apple or Caterpillar that have little to nothing to do with their portfolio, these are brands that give you an idea of what they do.
 Examples include YouSendIt, TripAdvisor, Pizza Hut, Toys R Us, and Hotels.com.

 Coined and invented terms

 If it’s too difficult to create a brand name, why not create one out of nothing?
-Talk about Xerox, Verizon and Kodak which had little to no meaning but caught on and became popular.
+Talk about Xerox, Verizon, and Kodak, which had little to no meaning but caught on and still became widely popular.

 Tips on picking a name for your business